 While the Guides Chat service misses the physical experience of a fitting and styling session in-person, McCracken says that 65 out of 67 Bonobos Guideshop locations have reopened for personalized appointments with one-on-one fitting sessions—they're easily bookable online.
 "An in-person appointment allows you to see how the tux or suit moves on a customer, but when it comes to styling, this can be done online just as easily as in-person, and we're equipped to assist," the fashion director says.
 "We're following strict safety and cleanliness protocols at the stores and operating at a reduced capacity, but look forward to grooms, groomsmen, and wedding guests coming in to check out our latest styles."

 Nordstrom's tuxedo shop caters to every budget and style, with an expansive range of labels from Giorgio Armani, Canali, and BOSS to Ted Baker, Bonobos, and Topman.
-In response to COVID-19, the retailer launched virtual styling appointments after temporarily closing stores.
+The retailer launched virtual styling appointments after temporarily closing stores.
 "Previously, we offered digital styling through Looks and Chat.
 Our new virtual appointments enable us to connect with our customers using video chat," Jessica Cloutier, director of styling, tells Brides.
 "We make it easy for customers to shop on their own terms.
 The virtual appointment process is customized to meet their needs and expectations, and all virtual styling appointments are free."

 To schedule an appointment, a customer can visit Nordstrom's styling page and book with a form detailing their specific style needs.
 "The customer and our expert stylist will meet on video chat for the appointment, and the stylist will show options to the customer and discuss style and fit preferences," Cloutier explains.
 Following the appointment, a stylist will send personalized looks to the customer via text, email, or the Nordstrom app so the customer can purchase the items they're looking for.